Pan-Seared Pink Salmon Steak

 1. Step 1:

-Pink salmon steaks in a frying pan turn out very unusual according to this recipe.
-Take fish steaks, garlic, lemon juice, salt and olive oil for cooking.
+Pink salmon steaks come out really special with this recipe.
+Gather your ingredients: fish steaks, garlic, lemon juice, salt, and olive oil.

 2. Step 2:

-Peel off the scales of pink salmon steaks, rinse them well.
+Scrape the scales off the salmon steaks and rinse them well.

 3. Step 3: